About Western State

 Preparation for Incoming 1Ls

-Western State’s innovative S.T.E.L.L.A.R.
-Program requires students to take a course called Introduction to Legal Methods.
+Western State’s innovative Academic Success Program requires students to take a course called Introduction to Legal Methods.
 This course begins a week prior to the first day of classes – 5 days and then one day a week for the rest of the semester.
 This class provides you with the skills of being a successful law student.
 It goes over case reading, outlining, prewriting, and final exam preparation.

 Prospective Students About Us